Best Omega-3 Form: Which One Actually Works?

 - Should omega-3 supplements be taken with food?

 - Yes.
 Omega-3 absorption is significantly higher when taken with a fat-containing meal.
 A meal with dietary fat stimulates bile acid release, which is required for effective absorption of triglyceride-form omega-3s.
-Studies show that taking fish oil in a fasted state can reduce EPA/DHA absorption by 50% or more compared to taking it with a meal — an effect particularly pronounced with ethyl ester forms.
+A 2017 pharmacokinetic study of omega-3-carboxylic acids (PMID 28344197) found that EPA and DHA concentrations were meaningfully lower when omega-3s were taken in a fasted state compared to after a meal — an effect particularly pronounced with ethyl ester forms.

 Full ingredient spotlight with citations